OUR FAVORITE WINTER SEASON FRUITS

 AND BONUS!
 The winter veggie locals go crazy about every year:

 A list of winter fruits and vegetables wouldn’t be complete without Calçots!
 Catalans get together to grill these green onions on large wood barbecues, then dip them on a sauce called romesco, and eat them in a maybe not very politically correct (but fun!) way!
 It’s a great social event, and a seasonal must-do: if you aren’t lucky enough to get invited to a local Calçotada party, you can still order these tasty winter vegetables at some traditional Catalan restaurant.

-What about you?
-Go to the comments below and tell us: have you ever tried any of these autumn and winter fruits and vegetables and did you like them?
+Have you ever tried any of these autumn and winter fruits and vegetables?

 RESEARCHING FOR A TRIP IS TIME-CONSUMING...

 Our 100% FREE Barcelona Collection will give you everything you need to organize the trip of your lifetime to Barcelona.

 BEST INSIDER TIPS FROM THE PROS!